mcmonkeyprojects/SwarmUI/docs/Model Support.md

             - (TODO: Native interface to make that easier instead of janking controlnet)
     - Make sure to set Creativity to `1`.
     - This is similar in operation to Edit models.
+- For "Fill" (inpaint model), it works like other inpaint models.
+    - "Edit Image" interface encouraged.
+    - Mask a region and go.
+    - Creativity `1` works well.
+    - Larger masks recommended.
+Small ones may not replace content.

 # Video Models